 July 26, 2017: Are They Buying What You're Selling?
 An Inside Look at What Health Plans Need from Community Based Organizations

 Health plans responsible for Managed Long Term Services and Supports (MLTSS) not only care about the health and well-being of their members, but they also have a direct goal to help those individuals remain in their homes and communities whenever possible.
 Community Based Organizations (CBO) are in a unique position to partner with health plans to successfully manage the services and supports that impact people with disabilities and their social determinants of health, which when properly addressed facilitates positive outcomes for the person served and avoid outcomes that limit their ability to remain in their home and community– things that health plans and CBOs alike want to avoid.
-Join us on July 26, 2017 from 12:30 – 1:30P Eastern as Kristin Murphy, Director of Market Development with Centene will provide an insider’s look into what health plans seek when partnering with Community Based Organizations.
+Kristin Murphy, Director of Market Development with Centene provides an insider’s look into what health plans seek when partnering with Community Based Organizations.

 June 28, 2017: Are We Saying the Same Thing?
 The Language of Long Term Services and Supports and Managed Care